 Postdoctoral Research Associate in Theoretical Physics

-Queen Mary University of London - School of Physics and Astronomy
+Queen Mary University of London - Physics & Astronomy

 |Location:||City Of London|

 |Salary:||£32,405 to £36,064 per annum incl.
 London allowance (grade 4).|